 5. Support a loved one’s favorite cause

-Use a memorial fund to raise funds for the cause your loved one cared about most.
-If she or he was a champion of the environment, for example, think about establishing a memorial fund that provides resources to organizations that protect the planet, fight global warming, or preserve endangered species.
+Many people create a memorial fund to support a cause their loved one cared about most.
+If she or he was a champion of the environment, for example, think about establishing a memorial fund that raises money for environmental charities that protect the planet.
 If he or she was a science teacher, you could start a memorial fund that supports scientific education for young, children, or offers science internships for first-generation college students.
-There are as many possibilities as there are causes.

 6. Create a lasting tribute piece

 Did your loved one cherish a particular park or public space?
-If so, use a memorial fund to create a tribute piece there.
-You could raise funds for a bench, statue, tree, garden, a small free library, or other enhancement to the space that commemorates that person’s life.
-Commemorating a loved one with a permanent fixture in the community, like a park bench, public plaque, or tree, serves as a celebration of this person’s life, and is becoming a more frequent choice in lieu of a traditional funeral service.
+If so, you could raise funds for a park bench, public plaque, tree, or other permanent fixture that commemorates your loved one’s life.
+These types of public tributes celebrate a person’s life and are becoming a more frequent choice in lieu of a traditional funeral service.

-- Be sure to include your connection to the beneficiary of the fundraiser, and how you plan to get the funds to them—that way, your fundraiser is completely transparent.
+- Be sure to include your connection to the beneficiary of the fundraiser, and how you plan on getting the funds to them.
+It’s important to be completely transparent.